Skip to content

 To draw the tree with any of the value lists:

-- Left, if the value being added is less than the current position.
+• Left if the added value is less than the current position.

 public class IntTree {